 Bubba, on the other hand, was a stray that I adopted about a year after I had moved in, my best guess was that he was about a year old.
 It took a while but Charlie and Bubba became great buddies.
 The only sign with him was on our return he would not let us out of sight.
 If you went to the restroom, he had to be there.
 He would walk with me, rubbing up against me, to the extent as to almost trip me.

 In doing research, these are all symptoms of separation anxiety in cats.
 Some say being orphaned or being weaned early can predispose the development of separation anxiety.
-As this topic gets more study, there could be more information garnered.
+As this topic gets more study, there could be more information about Raccoon Removal.

 Things to do would be subjective.
 The first thing would be to get the veterinarian do a complete physical to make sure the behavior is not due to some underlying physical issue.
 This will maybe involve blood work, urinalysis, thyroid testing, or a blood pressure test.

 Some other suggestions include making the time of passing less stressful by making changes in the normal routine.
 Some experts suggest that for 15 minutes prior to leaving and upon return home, the operator should dismiss the cat.
 Leaving a distracting toy can be helpful.
 Someone suggested hiding tasty treats in a variety of places in the house.
 Making the environment more stimulating may help.
 A cat tower with toys attached close to a window could help.
 Sometimes they simply enjoy seeing what is going on outside.